Arts & Crafts Kitchens The Birth of the Modern Kitchen

 Lillian Moller Gilbreth: The kitchen Triangle

-She discovered that much of the time required for meal preparation involved moving among the three major work centers: sink, refrigerator (or ice box), and cookstove.
-If this movement could be minimized, she theorized, the time required to prepare meals could be vastly decreased.
+She discovered that much of the time required for meal preparation involved moving among the three major work centers: sink, refrigerator (or icebox), and cookstove.
+If this movement could be minimized, she theorized, the time required to prepare a meal could be vastly decreased.
 Experiments proved her correct.
-They showed that a properly configured kitchen could reduce meal preparation time as much as 70%.
+They showed that a properly configured kitchen could reduce meal preparation time by as much as 70%.

 Katharine A. Fisher: The Task-Centric Workplace

 But, perhaps even more central to modern kitchen planning was the development by Katharine A. Fisher of the concept of a task-centric workspace.

 A director of the Good Housekeeping Institute, author, and columnist for Good Housekeeping Magazine, she wrote a series of widely read columns about kitchen efficiency beginning in 1924 in which she expanded Christine Frederick's ideas for arranging a kitchen by proposing that kitchen tasks be organized factory style, according to purpose and materials, and assigning each task to its own workstation.
 The basic workstations, food preparation, cooking, and clean up would each have cabinets within easy reach that would hold all the implements and ingredients required to complete the task.

 Her ideas about kitchen organization were incorporated into the magazine's enormously influential cookbook, Good Meals and How to Prepare Them, published in 1927, which included Kitchen organizing tips scattered among the many Good Housekeeping-tested and -approved recipes for meals just as wholesome and tasty today as they were nearly 100 years ago.